Procedure: Child protection

-- If an ANU person (as described in paragraph 11 above) declines to sign an ANU Working with Children Conduct Agreement, the delegate is required to make a decision which protects the interests of children engaged with the University (see paragraph 26 below).
+- If an ANU person (as described in clause 11 above) declines to sign an ANU Working with Children Conduct Agreement, the delegate is required to make a decision which protects the interests of children engaged with the University (see clause 26 below).

 Criminal convictions and other relevant considerations

-- Staff, students, visitors or contractors are obliged to advise the appropriate delegate:
+- ANU people are obliged to advise the appropriate delegate:

 - if they are charged with, or convicted of, a child sex offence in Australia or any other jurisdiction, and/or